Web-Feet/coasterdocs/pagebuilder/reference.md

 $blockName - is the block name

-$options - will depend on the [block types](../blocks/reference.md) data function as well as the standard options above
+$options - will depend on the [block types](../blocks/reference.md) "data" function as well as the standard options above

 ## Block Json Data

+Returns block data as json with the structure: `{blockName : {'data' : $data, 'block' : $block}}`

 Usage: